MicrosoftDocs/windows-itpro-docs/windows/client-management/manage-device-installation-with-group-policy.md

 The following passages are brief descriptions of the Device Installation policies that are used in this guide.

 > [!NOTE]
-> Device Installation control is applied only to machines (‘computer configuration’) and not users (‘user configuration’) by the nature of the Windows OS design.
+> Device Installation control is applied only to machines ('computer configuration') and not users ('user configuration') by the nature of the Windows OS design.
 These policy settings affect all users who log on to the computer where the policy settings are applied.
 You can't apply these policies to specific users or groups except for the policy Allow administrators to override device installation policy.
 This policy exempts members of the local Administrators group from any of the device installation restrictions that you apply to the computer by configuring other policy settings as described in this section.

 #### Allow administrators to override Device Installation Restriction policies